BriWak/Hassio-Addons/README.md

             input: power
 ```

-SWITCH OPTION 2
+SWITCH OPTION 2 -

-Or if you want a more accurate switch that gets the correct state of the box within 5 seconds add this to your scripts.yaml:
+Or if you want a more accurate switch that gets the correct state of the box within 5 seconds of toggling the switch, add this to your scripts.yaml:

 ```yaml
   power_sky_and_update: